MontrealAI/AGI-Alpha-Node-v0/README.md

 </p>

 > **AGI Alpha Node v0 metabolizes cognition into $AGIALPHA while keeping the operator in absolute command.** Every heartbeat, proof, and payout is attestable, deterministic, and tied to owner-held controls.

+> Built to feel like an inexhaustible co-processor: sovereign control for the owner, cryptographic attestations for verifiers, and ruthless CI discipline so every change lands clean.

 ```mermaid
 graph TD